jsegitz/shim-review/README.md

   Note that Podman will attempt copying prebuilt shims for comparison from a current directory on the host:

   podman build -f Dockerfile

 - Observe output and results.

+Build instructions for a CentOS 8 image (for use with sudo or root user and default podman setup):

+- Have shim*.efi files and shim-unsigned-x64-15.4-4.el8.1.src.rpm from this submission in the current directory.

+- Run the build.
+Note that Podman will attempt copying a SRPM and prebuilt shims for comparison from a current directory on the host:

+  podman build -f Dockerfile.with-centos8

+- Observe output and results.